Bigg Boss (Telugu TV series) season 4: Reception

 The launch of season 4 opened with 18.5 TVR, the highest among all Bigg Boss editions.

 On Week 7, Samantha hosted the show in absence of the main host Nagarjuna due to his movie shooting and the episode was also extended to 3 hours, from the usual 1½ hours.

 The grand finale of season 4 became the most-watched and created a record with viewership as it garnered the highest TRP rating of 19.51 TVR and in the two Telugu speaking states it received 21.7 TVR.

+Voting process

+Bigg Boss 4 Telugu voting process took place online, viewers voted for their favourite contestant through Disney+ Hotstar or by giving a missed call.

+Housemates status

 Housemates

 The participants in the order of appearance as they entered in the house.